 The XT4 boasts soft-touch materials all around and a good fit and finish on the doors and trim pieces.

 The 2019 Cadillac XT4 lacks official crash data.

-The 2019 Cadillac XT4 is too new to ruin.
+The 2019 Cadillac XT4 is too new to benefit from any published crash-test data.
 Until federal and independent authorities finish their tests, we’re withholding our safety rating.
 (Read more about how we rate cars.)

 Absent official crash data, the XT4 is equipped with a plethora of safety features, but some of them cost extra.

 The XT4’s standard safety equipment includes eight airbags, blind-spot monitors, a rearview camera, and traction control systems.

 Spend-up safety options include forward-collision warnings with low- and high-speed automatic emergency braking, adaptive cruise control, automatic headlights, active lane control, and reverse automatic braking.
 A surround-view camera system, automatic parking assistance, and a camera-based rearview mirror are nice perks, too.